Charting the new physics through one-loop effects in the muon magnetic dipole moment: Contributions to for the canonical interactions

 \item\textbf{Special function representation}

 In this representation, the loop functions are expressed in terms of pre-defined functions explicitly.
-Although the $C_0$ function will be expressed in di-logarithm forms under nomal circumstances, it can be simplified here because of the zero momentum square of the photon and two same internal propagator masses.
-Now, let us define the following function: \footnote{When there are singularities, we should consider the "$i\epsilon$" description.
-We would like to thank Chen Zhang for discussion about this.}
+Although the $C_0$ function will be expressed in di-logarithm forms under normal circumstances, it can be simplified here because of the zero momentum square of the photon and two same internal propagator masses.
+Now, let us define the following function: \footnote{When there are singularities, the ``$i\epsilon$" prescription should be considered.
+We thank Chen Zhang for discussions on this point.}